icclab/disco/README.md

 3. You also need to upload your SO to a publicly available Git repository as the VM needs to be able to clone it.

+4. Now comes the sm.cfg file located in the etc subfolder.
+There is a section openstackso at the bottom which has to be filled in accordingly.
+The heat_endpoint and tenantname are the entries for the OpenStack installation where the SO should be deployed.
+At heat_endpoint, the complete URL has to be written including http(s), the port and up to the tenant ID.

+   sogitaddress is the URL of the git repository where the SO is located.

+   soapplication is the path where the application (which has to be executed as SO) is located.
+The reason for this entry is that it is not known where the application is located within the git repository.
+I didn't want to require a special directory structure.
+The only thing you need to know is the location where the repository is cloned to which is the home folder of root.

-4. Some more things you have to setup within OpenStack in order to launch a VM.
+5. Some more things you have to setup within OpenStack in order to launch a VM.
 These are:
    * creating a network and a subnet and insert their IDs into the HOT template within the openstack_so_manager.py file
    * you have to adjust the image name within the same template to the name you gave the volume before
    * adjust the SSH public key name (you need an SSH public key within OpenStack)
    * also update the flavor so that it's big enough for the created volume but still as small as possible (only the SO will be executed on this VM)

-5. Now, you're ready to power up the SM.
+6. Now, you're ready to power up the SM.
 But before you do that, please take a look at the user_data part within the Heat template that will be deployed by the SM: maybe you have to make changes to the path, the Git repository's address, and so on.
 The following command will create a SO for you (don't worry, I will explain the details immediately)

     ```
     curl -v -X POST http://127.0.0.1:8888/haas/ -H 'Category: haas; scheme="http://schemas.cloudcomplab.ch/occi/sm#"; class="kind";' -H 'content-type: text/occi' -H 'X-Auth-Token: 137f5775f01245588c936dd05b7c2893' -H 'X-Tenant-Name: mesz' -H 'X-OCCI-Attribute: icclab.haas.debug.donotdeploy="False",icclab.haas.master.createvolumeforattachment="False",icclab.haas.sm.sofloatingipid="c03eb859-99f7-49f7-9316-dffd5af8c299",icclab.haas.sm.sofloatingip="160.85.4.205",icclab.haas.rootfolder="/root/testso/bundle/data",icclab.haas.master.sshkeyname="MNMBA2"'